MikitaVitkouski/BSU/C++/Projects/FractionCalculator/README.md

 Comparison: Compare fractions with other fractions or decimals.
 Decimal and Fraction Display: Toggle between fraction and decimal formats for results.
 Reverse Fraction: Reverse fractions (e.g., `2/3` becomes `3/2`).
+Simple calculator: Each number is like fraction ('2' becomes '2/1'), so you can use this app as default calculator.

 ## Technologies Used